-Along with regular coaching practice, my coaching ear becomes more and more sensitive and is able to pick up seemingly innocent phrases, phrases and declarations better and better.
+With regular coaching practice, my coaching ear becomes more and more sensitive and is able to pick up seemingly innocent phrases and declarations better and better.
+Today let's spend a moment on our sense of agency and see how it manifests through various expressions.

 I have to finish this ...